Nodefusion/NodefusionPortal.UserManual/README/Organizations/Domains.md

 The domains page shows information regarding user domains.

-It has two functionalities, creating a new Domain and showing domains in the organization.
+It has two functionalities, creating a new Domain and showing existing domains in the organization.

 ### Creating a new Domain